Improve email deliverability by verifying your email addresses

 Here's how to verify your email address in Prowly

-1. Start by clicking your avatar in the left-bottom corner and select the Account option
+1. Start by clicking the gear icon in the top-right corner

-You will receive a verification email to become a verified sender at Prowly.
+You will receive a verification email to be able to start email outreach via Prowly.

-In the table within the Senders addresses window, you can find details about all your senders - their names, email addresses, as well as current statuses of verification:
+In the table within the Senders addresses section, you can find details about all your sender emails - their names, email addresses, as well as current statuses of verification and authentication:

 Under the icon with three dots, you can resend verification emails, and edit or remove the sender.
 Removed senders, due to the registered log of their email activities, are being archived by Prowly, but do not display in the Senders addresses window.

 You can add and verify senders that don't use Prowly with you.
 This function is especially useful for agencies executing multiple email campaigns for various clients.
 Every verified sender can be chosen in the Write step of email creation.

 The limit for unique senders is 5 times bigger than the number of users working on your account - but no bigger than 120.
 For example, if you have 10 users registered, you can authorize up to 50 sender addresses.

 - Admin & Owner - can view, add, authorize, edit, and remove senders